-The research activity carried out in this Area is mainly aimed at the following:
+The research activity of this Area is essentially focussed on the following thematic lines:

 - Clinical epidemiology and evidence-based medicine.

 - Cancer epidemiology and chronic diseases.

 - Epidemiological surveillance of prevalent and infectious diseases.